Key to Course Codes

 Four numbers follow the prefix.
 The first digit identifies the level at which a course is taught.

-6000-level = Graduate Degree course that meets jointly with the 3000-level version of the course.
-These courses are referred to as 3000/6000-level courses.
-They are taught by members of the Advanced Degree Faculty.
-In such cases, both a 3000 and 6000 number is listed for the course and each level has distinct course requirements.
+6000-level = Graduate degree courses that meet jointly with the 3000-level version of the course.
+These courses are referred to as 3000/6000-level courses and are taught by faculty who have appointments to the Graduate Centre for Theological Studies.
+Both a 3000 and 6000 number is listed for the course and each level has distinct course requirements.

-*Basic Degree students are not normally allowed to take Graduate Degree courses unless they have the required prerequisites and have gained permission to take the course
+*Basic degree students are not normally permitted to take graduate degree courses unless they have the required prerequisites and have received permission to take the course.

-The second digit (and sometimes third digit) identifies the sub-area within a department to which a course belongs.
+The second digit (and sometimes third digit) identifies the sub-area within an area to which a course belongs.
 The last digits exist to provide a unique identifier for each course.

 The Suffix